-Prerequisite: JOUR 2000.03 or JOUR 2001.06 or permission of Instructor Restriction: This class is available only to students in the BJH program.
+Prerequisite: JOUR 2001.06 or permission of Instructor Restriction: This class is available only to students in the BJH program.

 JOUR 3122.03: Ethics of Journalism

 This course will discuss the power - and responsibility - of the mass media in shaping public opinion and public policy.
 Students will consider the various and conflicting roles of media in contemporary society.